Ajay-go/Ajay-go/README.md

   </a>
 </p>

-- 🌱 I’m currently learning the **MERN Stack** and also Improving **problem solving skills**
+- 🌱 I’m currently deep diving into **Machine Learning,Deep Learning ** and also Improving **problem solving skills**
-- 💬 Ask me about anything related to frontend development
+- 💬 Ask me about anything related to Data Science,Machine Learning and AI

 ## Connect with me:
 <p align="center">